LTL and the "First Mile" in E-Commerce Supply Chains

 The needs of those clients, which range in size, differ.
 For instance, for one big retailer LTL is often the best mode when combined with rail.
 The carrier picks up from the vendor’s location and drives it to J.B.
 Hunt’s consolidation point at a railyard.
 From there, shipments are moved via rail to a fulfillment center.
 It’s then prepared for the final leg of a delivery process that ultimately ends in the customer’s home.

 In another case, one involving a fitness equipment company, highway modes work best.
 In these shipments, vetted LTL carriers in J.B.
-Hunt’s network take the fitness equipment to one of about 90 local distribution centers (LDCs) across the U.S. There, orders are consolidated and prepared for final mile delivery to customers through J.B.
+Hunt’s network take the fitness equipment to one of about 90 local distribution centers (LDCs) across the U.S. There, orders are consolidated and prepared for last mile delivery to customers through J.B.
 Hunt’s Final Mile Services ®.

 Technology, of course, plays a big role in all of this.